 How busy is my train?

-Our seat availability tool is an innovative pilot project, aimed to bring you more information than ever before.
-It will allow you to plan a journey with confidence and help you maintain social distancing on board our trains.
-Using train loading data of the same service from the previous week, we are now providing the most accurate information of how busy your service might be.
+Our SeatFinder tools are designed to help you plan a journey with confidence.
+Using train loading data of the same service from the previous four weeks, we are now providing the most accurate information of how busy your service will be.

 Many of our trains have sensors on board which can detect the weight of each carriage taking into account passengers joining and leaving the train.
 This information is fed back to our engineering systems which then generate a loading figure for each train and each station that the train has stopped at.

-This information is then fed into industry information systems and enables us to display the average loading for trains for each individual day, based on the average loading figure from the previous week.
-This data is only available for weekday services.
+This information is then fed into industry information systems and enables us to display the average loading for trains for each individual day, based on the average loading figure from the previous four weeks.
+This data is now available for both weekday and weekend services.

-You can now also view SeatFinder information on our On Track app in the Departure & Arrival and Common journeys features, making it even easier to stay up to date with how busy your train is while you're on the move.
+You can also view SeatFinder information on our Southeastern app in Departures & Arrivals, making it even easier to stay up to date with how busy your train is while you're on the move.

 Understanding how seat availability compares to social distancing

 We have detailed below how our seat availability icons compare to social distancing requirements: